 The Iowa Supreme Court has also broadly interpreted the word “injury” to include not only singular and traumatic events but also the gradual worsening of a condition over time, the development of mental conditions like depression or anxiety, and the aggravation of pre-existing conditions.
 Medical conditions that develop over the long term, like hearing or other sensory loss, lung problems like asthma or asbestosis, chemical sensitivities, heart attacks, repetitive motion injuries like carpal tunnel syndrome, back or neck pain, cancer, and other chronic diseases can be compensable under workers’ compensation protections.

 If you’ve suffered injuries caused in whole or in part by your working conditions, been the victim of an incident that caused injury, or suffer from a chronic condition that may be connected to your employment, you may be entitled to recover workers’ compensation benefits.
-Contact an experienced personal injury attorney in Des Moines IA for help evaluating your case and your potential legal options.
+Contact an experienced Iowa workers compensation attorney in Des Moines and Urbandale, Iowa for help evaluating your case and your potential legal options.